VigorousSolutions/Arma-3-Repository/README.md

 I plan on writing a robust unit testing framework for Arma 3.

-I have 10 + years coding experience with SQF and SQS.
+I have 10 + years coding experience with SQF and SQS under the handle "Gooncorp" and "Goon".

-Espen Skaar